martius-lab/cluster_utils/README.md

 to the settings.

 You can assign different tags to different runs.
 In that way you can limit only the number of gpu jobs, for instance.

+### Hyperparameter Optimization Settings

+Some clarification what some of the optimization settings do:

+- `optimization_setting.number_of_samples`: the total number of jobs that will be run
+- `optimization_setting.n_jobs_per_iteration`: the number of jobs submitted to the cluster concurrently, and also the number of finished jobs per report iteration

+For `optimizer_str="cem_metaoptimizer"`:

+- `optimizer_settings.with_restarts`: whether a specific set of settings can be run multiple times.
+This can be useful to automatically verify if good runs were just lucky runs because of e.g. the random seed, making the found solutions more robust.

+## Hyperparameter Optimization Mindset and Rules of Thumb

+Generally, the usage mindset should be *"obtain some interpretable understanding of the influence of the hyperparameters"* rather than *"blackbox optimizer just tells me the best setting"*.
+Usually, early in the project many of the hyperparameters are more like ideas, or strategies.
+Cluster utils can then tell you which ideas (or their combinations) make sense.
+Later in a project, there only tend to be actual hyperparameters (i.e. transfering a working architecture to a new dataset), which can then be fit to this specific setting using cluster utils.

+Here are some rules of thumbs to set the configuration values that can help you to get started.
+Keep in mind that following these does not necessarily lead to optimal results on your specific problem.

+**Which optimizer should I use for optimizing hyperparameters of neural networks (depth, width, learning rate, etc.)?**

+`cem_metaoptimizer` is a good default recommendation for this case.

+**How many jobs should I run?
+How many concurrently?**

+It depends.
+The number of concurrent jobs (`n_jobs_per_iteration`) should be as high as achievable with the current load on the cluster.
+For CPU jobs, this could be 100 concurrent jobs; for GPU jobs, maybe around 40.
+The total number of jobs (`number_of_samples`) can be lower if you only want to get an initial impression of the behaviour of the hyperparameter; in this case, 3-5 times the number of jobs per iteration is a good number.
+If you want to get a more precise result, or if you have a high number of hyperparameters, up to 10 times the number of jobs per iteration can be used.

+**How many hyperparameters can I optimize over at the same time?**

+This depends on the number of jobs and number of parallely running jobs.
+For 5x100 jobs, 5-6 hyperparameters are okay to be optimized.
+For 5x40 jobs, 3-4 are okay.
+For a larger scale, e.g. 10x200 jobs, it might be reasonable to optimize up to 10 hyperparameters at the same time.

+**How to deal with overfitting?**

+You can keep the best validation error achieved over the epochs and report this instead of the error achieved in the last epoch.

 ## Development